 The purpose of LAOC COOL (California Outdoor Orienteering League) is to encourage youth participation and competition in the sport of orienteering.
 League members earn points for themselves and their school or group every time they compete.
 Awards are given at the end of the season for those with the largest point totals.

 COOL members receive LAOC member rates until the beginning of the next League season.
 League registrations for the new season are generally accepted when the school year begins so you can receive membership rates for your new team members at pre-season events.
 Purchase your League memberships when you register for an event.
 During the off-season, you may purchase a standard student membership and then add the COOL awards fee when the season starts.

 Anyone currently enrolled in a home, elementary, middle, junior, or senior high school and participating in LAOC events is eligible.
 Compete for your school or for any other organized youth group.

 There are three membership options to join the League:

 COOL Individual Membership ($15.00) - The Individual Membership fee pays for a student membership plus a League awards fee.
 This membership will be attached to a specific student's name and is non-transferable.
 Only that named student is a member and will receive discounts.
 Best for students who participate consistently.

 COOL Transferable Membership ($20.00) - The Transferable Membership pays for a membership slot at each event for a specific COOL unit.
 This membership type is only available for units participating in the League.
 This membership may be used by a different student at each event.
 For example, if your school purchases five COOL transferable memberships, then you may bring up to five students to each event at the member rate.
 It does not have to be the same five students each time.
 Every student who runs under the membership will earn COOL points and be eligible for League awards.

-Family Membership - Students who are already LAOC members because their family holds a club membership only need to pay a $5.00 awards fee to join the league.
+Awards fee addition to existing membership - Students who are already LAOC members because they or their family has a membership only need to pay a $5.00 awards fee to join the league.